Low-distortion Inference of Latent Similarities from a Multiplex Social Network: Improving the distortion for a single category

 \subsection{The \recTwoBall}

 Given that the \TwoBallTest produces improved estimates of (normalized) distances, it seems natural to run the algorithm again, using the improved estimates as a starting point for defining the balls \NBall{s} and \NBall{t} more accurately.
-This suggests a recursive approach: to estimate $\D(s,t)$, the algorithm can use the previously computed estimates for smaller distance scales to define \NBall{s} and \NBall{t}.
-We call the resulting algorithm (with carefully optimized distance scales) the \emph{\recTwoBall.} The technical goal is to improve the additive error in Theorem~\ref{thm:simple2ball-singleCat}.
+More precisely, to estimate $\D(s,t)$, the algorithm can use the previously computed estimates for smaller distance scales to define \NBall{s} and \NBall{t}.
+(The distance scales can be defined according to the coarse estimates provided by Theorem~\ref{thm:main}.)
+The technical goal is to improve the additive error in Theorem~\ref{thm:simple2ball-singleCat}.

+Conceptually, this approach is recursive: the algorithm to estimate the distance for a given node pair $(s,t)$ recursively calls itself for smaller distance scales.
+However, we present and analyse an iterative implementation, since it is more efficient computationally and somewhat easier to analyze.
+We call the resulting algorithm (with carefully optimized selection of cardinality $\kappa$ for the two balls) the \emph{\recTwoBall.}

 The analysis of this algorithm is significantly more delicate and involved.
 In particular, in order to take advantage of the improved estimates, a stronger uniformity condition is needed on the metric: we say that the metric space has \emph{perfectly uniform density} iff each ball of radius $r$ contains $\CPD\,r^{\DIM} \pm O(r^{\DIM-1})$ points, where \CPD is a known constant.
 Then we can improve the additive error to $\polylog(n)$.